 - Dust or other particles in the eye.

 If your red eye is painful or has other symptoms, such as changes in vision, a doctor should evaluate you as soon as possible.

 Uveitis is the inflammation of the iris, the colored part of the eye.
 It is also known as iritis.
 In addition to red-eye, your eye may be sensitive to light, your eyes may be blurred, and you may have a headache.

 Uveitis usually responds quickly to treatment with steroid medications to reduce inflammation.
 It rarely leads to severe problems.

 Glaucoma is an ocular condition where the optic nerve, which connects the eye with the brain, is damaged.
 Your eye will probably be very red and sore, and you may feel sick and see halos around the lights.
 Your vision may be blurry or cloudy.

 Red eyes may develop suddenly or over time.
-Over-the-counter ophthalmic drops are useful in many cases, but if the redness is not relieved and is accompanied by other symptoms, people should consult a doctor.
+Over-the-counter ophthalmic drops are helpful in many cases, but if the redness is not relieved and is accompanied by other symptoms, people should consult a doctor.

-Common treatments include eye drops, antibiotics, creams and oral medications.
+Common treatments include eye drops, antibiotics, creams, and oral medications.
 Most conditions are easily treatable and, if detected early, do not cause long-term permanent damage.